freemansoft/vnet-p2s-vpn-bastion-azure/README.md

 1. Click the checkbox next to _Add your client IP address_
 1. Click on `Save`
 1. Verify your ip is in the address range list

+## Just Point To Site VPN
+The Point to Site only requires the resource groups, the vnet and the VNG.
+This means only need to run those three scripts to, 2,3,8, to get a working VPN connection.
+The scripts will automatically create the certificates and upload them to Azure.
+You will have to download the VPN configuration files from the portal.

+### Windows VPN
+You will have to double click the pfx file in _certificates_ to load that certificate into your windows certificate store.

 ## References